Jewels of the Neotropics

 The Atelopus Survival Initiative

-To ensure we don’t lose these jewels forever, Re:wild spearheads efforts to develop and foster a coordinated regional harlequin toad conservation network, in partnership with the IUCN SSC Amphibian Specialist Group, Amphibian Survival Alliance, Amphibian Ark, and others.
-The network includes national and international conservation groups, zoos, captive breeding centers, academic institutions, governments and local communities working together to implement substantial, long-term, range-wide conservation measures for this unique group of amphibians.
-The Atelopus Survival Initiative and its members developed the Harlequin Toad Regional Action Plan, the first comprehensive strategy to save harlequin toads.
+To ensure we don’t lose these jewels forever, Re:wild spearheads efforts to develop and foster a coordinated regional harlequin toad conservation network, in partnership with the IUCN SSC Amphibian Specialist Group, Amphibian Survival Alliance, Amphibian Ark, and many others.
+The Atelopus Survival Initiative includes national and international conservation groups, zoos, captive breeding centers, academic institutions, governments and local and Indigneous communities working together to implement substantial, long-term, range-wide conservation measures for this unique group of amphibians.
+The initiative and its members developed the Harlequin Toad Conservation Action Plan (HarleCAP), the first comprehensive strategy to save harlequin toads.

 Together, we are working to: